Witnesses of Genuine Multipartite Entanglement and Nonlocal Measurement Back-action for Raman-scattering Quantum Systems: Witness of Nonlocal Backaction

 \subsection{General Case}

-For an $N$-partite system with $N> 2$, a particle may in principle be coherently added to any given combination of modes of size less than $N$.
-Ambiguity about which such combination the particle was added to results in mixtures of particle added states, whose components can be nonlocal to mutually nonintersecting combinations of modes.
+For an $N$-partite system with $N> 2$, a particle may in principle be coherently added to any given combination of modes of size less than or equal to $N$.
+Ambiguity about which such combination the particle was added to results in mixtures of particle-added states, whose components can be nonlocal to mutually nonintersecting combinations of modes.
 The formalism introduced in Sec. \ref{sec:entwitness_general} is therefore well suited to treating $N$-partite nonlocality.
-Again letting a structure $S$ be a set of nonintersecting combinations $C$ of modes such that $C_1 \cup C_2 \cup \ldots = \{1,2,\ldots,N\}$, the process acts nonlocally onto any one of the combinations in the structure, with some probability $P_C$.
+Letting, as before, a structure $S$ be a set of nonintersecting combinations $C$ of modes such that $C_1 \cup C_2 \cup \ldots = \{1,2,\ldots,N\}$, the process acts nonlocally onto any one of the combinations in the structure, with some probability $P_C$.
 The structure may contain a single combination of size $N$, corresponding to full nonlocality, or it may contain $N$ combinations of size $1$, corresponding to full locality.
 If the largest combination of the structure is of size $M$, where $1 < M < N$, we say the process acts semilocally.
 We may therefore characterize the degree of nonlocality of the process by this maximal combination size.
-The semilocal particle addition model takes the form